K4R-IAI/NonFoodKG/README.md

 Please check out version 1 of the ontologies here:

-<b>Version</b> 1.0 is the first version of NonFoodKG.<br>
+<h4>Version</h4> 1.0 is the first version of NonFoodKG.<br>
-<b>Version 1.1</b> has some minor fixes and integrates a content trust feature based on the <a href="http://trdf.sourceforge.net/trustvocab.owl">tRDF</a> trust vocabulary in combination with a classification of data sources as <a href="http://www.ontologydesignpatterns.org/ont/dul/DUL.owl">DUL information objects</a>
+<h4>Version 1.1</h4> has some minor fixes and integrates a content trust feature based on the <a href="http://trdf.sourceforge.net/trustvocab.owl">tRDF</a> trust vocabulary in combination with a classification of data sources as <a href="http://www.ontologydesignpatterns.org/ont/dul/DUL.owl">DUL information objects</a>
 <table>
   <tr>
     <td><b>version 1.0</b></td><td><b>version 1.1</b></td> </tr>